-Assemblymember, District 42, New York State
+Assemblymember, Brooklyn, New York

 Rodneyse Bichotte is the Assemblymember and State Committee Woman / District Leader for New York State’s 42nd Assembly District representing Flatbush, East Flatbush, Midwood and Ditmas Park in Brooklyn.
 Assemblymember Rodneyse Bichotte was born and raised in Brooklyn.
 She is the first Haitian-American woman elected in New York City, the first Engineer elected to the New York State Legislature, and the first woman to chair the Brooklyn Democratic Party.